DUNE-DAQ/docs/docs/packages/daqconf/README.md

 and for a slightly more in-depth look into how to generate configurations for a DAQ system, take a look at:

 [Configuration options for casual or first-time users](ConfigurationsForCasualUsers.md)

+Traditionally multiple command line options were passed to `daqconf_multiru_gen` in order to control how it generated configurations.
+However, for the `dunedaq-v3.2.0` release (September 2022) we're switching to passing a single JSON file whose contents contain the information needed to control `daqconf_multiru_gen`.
+For `daqconf_multiru_gen` users who want to learn about how to make the switch to this new approach, take a look at [these migration instructions](MigratingToNewConfgen.md).

 Finally, here's nice visual representation of the type of DAQ system which can be configured: